flowroute/sms-verification/README.md

 2. The code is checked against the expiration time.
 If the code has expired, the entry is deleted, and no attempts for that `auth_id` will be recognized.
 A **400** status code is returned.

-3. If the code has not expired, but the attempt does not match the stored code, retries based on the number set in **settings.py** begin.
+3. If the code has not expired, but the attempt does not match the stored code, retries based on the `RETRIES_ALLOWED` number set in **settings.py** begin.
 	* If the code matches the stored code, a **200** success message is returned, and the entry is removed from the database.
 	* If the number of retries is reached without success, no more retries are allowed, and the entry is removed from the database.